taiataiat/taiataiat.github.io/index.md

 </table>

 ### About Me
-> I am an undergraduate student who is intreseted in Geometry and Topology, especially Gauge theory and related topics.
+> I am an undergraduate student who is interested in Geometry and Topology, especially Gauge theory and related topics.

 ### My CV
 > [My CV](/CV.pdf)